ram-p/ram-p.github.io/_pages/about.md

 - April 11, 2024 — I'm honored to receive the [Joan and Lalit Bahl Fellowship](https://ece.illinois.edu/academics/grad/fellowships/bahl) from the ECE department at UIUC for the 2024-2025 academic year.

 - March 19, 2024 — Our article ["Multiple estimation models for discrete-time adaptive iterative learning control"](https://www.tandfonline.com/doi/full/10.1080/00207721.2024.2335228) has been accepted for publication in _International Journal of Systems Science_.
 This research was conducted during my undergraduate degree, and this paper has been on an incredibly long journey!

-- August 29, 2023 — Announcing a new paper ["Analysis of Gradient Descent with Varying Step Sizes using Integral Quadratic Constraints"](https://arxiv.org/abs/2210.00644), which contains most of my work during my MS.